adamcharnock/mate3/README.md

 ## More documentation?

-At this stage, it doesn't exist - the best documentation is the code, or [the examples](./examples).
+At this stage, it doesn't exist - the best documentation is the code and [the examples](./examples), though this only works well for those who know Python.
 A few other quick tips:

 - Turn intellisense on!
 There's a bunch of typing in this library, so it'll make your life much easier e.g. for finding all the fields accessible from your charge controller, etc.
 - [./mate3/sunspec/models.py](./mate3/sunspec/models.py) has all of the key definitions for every model, including all the fields (each of which has name/units/description/etc.).
 Error flags and enums are properly defined there too.

 ## Using the library

-More documentation is needed, but you can get a pretty code idea from [./examples/getting_started.py](./examples/getting_started.py), copied (somewhat) below.
+More documentation is needed (see above), but you can get a pretty code idea from [./examples/getting_started.py](./examples/getting_started.py), copied (somewhat) below.

 ```python
 # Creating a client allows you to interface with the Mate.
 It also does a read of all devices connected to it (via the